-The purpose of this program is to provide teachers with an authentic research experience in astronomy.
+The NASA/IPAC Teacher Archive Research Program (NITARP) gets teachers involved in authentic astronomical research.
+We partner small groups of educators with a mentor professional astronomer for an original research project using NASA's vast archives of data from space- and ground-based telescopes.
 In exchange, we ask teachers to leverage this experience via providing professional development for their colleagues in their local school districts.
 It involves several trips to collaborate with scientists and present the research results, all of which are paid for by the program.